Maombi0/Madudu/README.md

 ## 📊 Current Projects
 Project 1: Classification of TikTok videos
-- Overview: The TikTok data team seeks to develop a machine learning model to assist in the classification of videos as either claims or opinions.
-Previous investigation into the available data revealed that video engagement levels were highly indicative of claim status.
-The team is confident that the resulting model will meet all performance requirements.
+- Overview:TikTok is exploring the application of machine learning to extract claims or propositions from videos and comments on its platform.
+Leveraging statsmodels and scikit-learn, the goal is to classify each data point as either a claim or opinion.
+This initiative aims to enhance the triaging process for human review, facilitating more efficient content moderation on TikTok.
 - Technologies Used: Python, Scikit-learn, Pandas, NumPy, Matplotlib, Seaborn, XGBoost

 Project 2: Classification of Waze data
-- Overview: The Waze data team is currently developing a data analytics project aimed at increasing overall growth by preventing monthly user churn on the Waze app.
+- Overview: The Waze data team is working on a data analytics project focused on reducing monthly user churn on the Waze app to drive overall growth.
+By leveraging decision tree, random forest, and XGBoost algorithms, the team aims to predict user churn and implement targeted strategies to retain users.
 - Technologies Used: Python, Scikit-learn, Pandas, NumPy, Matplotlib, XGBoost

 Project 3: Automatidata